 |Born||In Age of Heroes|

 Lann is popular amongst singers and storytellers.
-In some tales of the Reach, Lann was a bastard born either to Florys the Fox or to Rowan Gold-Tree, while in the Westerlands it is more often said that Lann deceived Garth Greenhand by posing as one of his sons, thus making ofdf with part of the inheritance that belonged to Garth's children.
+In some tales of the Reach, Lann was a bastard born either to Florys the Fox or to Rowan Gold-Tree, while in the Westerlands it is more often said that Lann deceived Garth Greenhand by posing as one of his sons - Garth having so many that he couldn't recognize we wasn't one - and making off with part of the inheritance that belonged to Garth's children.
 One popular story tells how he supposedly swindled Casterly Rock from the Casterlys using nothing but his wits.
 In another tale he is said to have stolen gold from the sun to brighten his hair.
 Some claim that Lann still haunts the castle.